fireflycons/PSCloudFormation/docfx/articles/packager.md

 ## Packaging Examples

-Given a template `template.yaml` containing a nested template resource with simplified except below, it can be deployed three ways.
+Given a template `template.yaml` containing a nested template resource with simplified excerpt below, it can be deployed three ways.
 The examples below show creation of a stack, however the technique is the same for both Update and Reset.

 ```yaml
 AWSTemplateFormatVersion: 2010-09-09